Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 ### Observing Training Progress

-Once you start training using `learn.py` in the way described in the previous section, the `ml-agents` directory will contain a `summaries` directory.
+Once you start training using `mlagents-learn` in the way described in the previous section, the `ml-agents` directory will contain a `summaries` directory.
 In order to observe the training process in more detail, you can use TensorBoard.
 From the command line run: